-Norway is one of those countries whose beauty constantly surprises me!
+Norway is one of those countries whose beauty constantly surprises me.
 I know part of it is down to my expectations (it gets really cold and dark over winter, it’s very expensive…and so on and so forth) but I wasn’t expecting to find myself falling in love with it more and more each time I go back.

 This is part of a larger glacier but is one of the most accessible parts of the glacier.
-The impressive things about glaciers is how these blocks of ice have been there for 1,000s of years and still not melted (I think summer struggles with melting ice cream help put this in perspective for me).
+The impressive things about glaciers are how these blocks of ice have been there for 1,000’s of years and still not melted (I think summer struggles with melting ice cream help put this in perspective for me).